 I’m also a huge fan of journaling, which helps me to clear my head and practice creative problem solving.
 When I have time each morning, I like to do three pages of stream-of-consciousness journaling while I drink my tea.
 These are called Morning Pages, a method for facilitating creativity outlined Julia Cameron’s book The Artist’s Way.

 In Connecting with Nature for Our Health and the Health of the Planet, I investigated the health benefits of spending time in the outdoors.
 Some of the advantages of being in nature is that it has the effect of:

 - Decreasing hemoglobin, which increases during periods of stress

 Incidentally, the year of my never-ending ear and throat infection was also a year when I didn’t leave New York City for a period of 6 months.
-Not only did my withdrawal from nature leave me feeling more depressed and anxious, but it also probably had the effect of suppressing my immune system and preventing me from healing.
+Not only did my withdrawal from nature leave me feeling more depressed and anxious, but it also probably had the effect of suppressing my immune system and slowing down my healing process.

 So if you want to have a strong, healthy immune system, emotional balance, and overall increased happiness, get outside!

 Those are some of the basics for becoming cold-proof.
-Other things I didn’t have the space to get into depth about are: washing your hands regularly throughout the day, drinking lots of water, limiting your sugar intake, going easy on alcohol and caffeine, exercising, staying warm, eating healthy (vegan) food, finding time to do things that recharge your mental batteries, steering clear of energy vampires, and spending time instead with positive, uplifting people.
+Other things I didn’t have the space to get into depth about are: washing your hands regularly throughout the day, drinking lots of water, limiting your sugar intake, going easy on alcohol and caffeine, exercising, staying warm, eating healthy food, and finding time to do things that recharge your batteries,

 I’ll end with some beneficial herbs and supplements that I’ve found to be helpful in making my immune system extra-resilient: